The-Notebookinator/notebookinator/themes/linear/format.typ

 #import "entry-types.typ": *

-/// Set the length and width of the line margins
+/// Sets the length and width of the margins
 ///
-/// - x: the distance between the left and right borders and the edge of the page
-/// - y: the distance between the top and bottom borders and the edge of the page
+/// Example Usage:
 ///
-/// Example usage:
+/// #set-margins(8%, 15%)
 ///
-/// set-margins(8%, 8%)
-///
-/// The distance the left and right borders are from the edge of the page are 8%
+/// - x (size, ratio): the distance from the edge of the page to the left and right margins
-/// of the  page width
-///
-/// The distance the bottom border is from the the edge of the page is 8% of the
+/// - y (size, ratio): the distance from the edge of the page to the bottom margin
-/// page length
-///
+/// -> content
-/// TODO: Make text shrink and stretch with margins
 #let set-margins(x, y) = {
   set line(stroke: 1.5pt)
   // TL: top left